kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 But <em>almost</em> every interviewer I spoke to wanted a firm understanding of CSS preprocessor like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
 Almost all companies have at least one of these tools implemented in their codebase expect new hires to use them immediately with no issues...

-<em><strong>UPDATE</strong>: In this post's previous version, I said that some developers told me they can do without preprocessors but I think that weakens their employability.
-I've heard from both new AND old developers that continue to say this and, frankly, it really ticks me off.
-I'm going to implement some tough-love here: all developers need CSS preprocessor skills...those that don't are significantly less employable.</em>
+<em><strong>UPDATE</strong>: In this post's previous version, I said that some developers told me they can do without preprocessors but think this attitude weakens their employability.
+Both new AND old developers that continue to tell me this and, frankly, it really ticks me off.
+I'm going to implement some tough-love here: all developers need CSS preprocessor skills...those without them are significantly less employable.</em>

 <h2>About those tech questions...</h2>